 This is definitely one of the more adventurous things to see in The Philippines and it’s one of those random things created by nature that we get to enjoy.

-In Moalboal, Cebu, you can do the Sardine Run, which means you’ll be swimming with thousands and thousands of sardines.
+There is a seaside town on Cebu called Moalboal, and one of the most popular things to do there is the Sardine Run, which means you’ll be swimming with thousands and thousands of sardines.

 Bradley did this, as it didn’t totally appeal to me, but he said it was really cool!